Here’s How Every State in America Got Its Name

 26 / 50

-Montana is the fourth largest state by area (behind Alaska, Texas, and California) but it is also one of the country’s least densely populated states.
-Its name is derived from the Spanish word montana meaning “mountain,” even though Montana’s average elevation of 3,400 feet makes it the lowest of all the Rocky Mountain States.
-Don’t miss the U.S. trivia your teacher never told you about.
+Montana is the fourth-largest state by area (behind Alaska, Texas and California), but it is also one of the country’s least densely populated states.
+So how did Montana get its name?
+It’s derived from the Spanish word montaña, meaning “mountain” or “mountainous region,” even though Montana’s average elevation of 3,400 feet makes it the lowest of all the Rocky Mountain States.
+Montana’s nicknames include the “Treasure State” and “Big Sky Country.”

 27 / 50